lubuntu-team/manual/source/3/3.1/3.1.3/qterminal.rst

 How to launch
 -------------
-To launch qterminal in a normal window go to the menu :menuselection:`System Tools --> qterminal` or run
+To launch qterminal in a normal window go to the menu :menuselection:`System Tools --> QTerminal` or run

 .. code::

    qterminal

 from the command line.
-To launch a drop down version of Qterminal from the menu :menuselection:`System Tools --> qterminal drop down`  or run
+To launch a drop down version of Qterminal from the menu :menuselection:`System Tools --> QTerminal drop down`  or run

 .. code::